dev-rke/teams-phone-fix/README.md

 No user data is stored by this application.

-There will be some download statistics of this application by Mozilla via https://addons.mozilla.org/.
+There will be some download statistics of this application collected by Mozilla via https://addons.mozilla.org/.

+The source code can be found at [github](https://github.com/dev-rke/teams-phone-fix).

 ## License